 Energy Gates Qigong is a 3,000-year-old self-healing qigong (chi gung) system from China.
 This qigong practice is for those who are serious about learning tai chi, qigong or any form of energy work.
-It is a part of our core qigong program because it teaches the fundamentals of how to activate and harness chi, your life-force energy, to improve health, reduce stress and reverse the effects of aging.
+It is a part of our core qigong program because Energy Gates Qigong teaches the fundamentals of how to activate and harness chi, your life-force energy, to improve health, reduce stress and reverse the effects of aging.

-Energy Gates Qigong will help you integrate and practice components of internal power, known as neigong, such as:
+Energy Gates™ Qigong will help you integrate and practice components of internal power, known as neigong, such as:

 You won’t find a more efficient qigong set for going internal, releasing your nerves and boosting your energy than what Energy Gates Qigong offers in just six exercises.

 The energy gates in your body are major relay stations where the strength of your chi (qi) are regulated.
 Many gates are located at joints or, more precisely, in the actual space between the bones of a joint.

 The concept of energy gates has been passed down from ancient China, originally worked out by the Taoists.
 Energy gates must be felt directly with the mind in your body, for they are part of your subtle energy body.